tacticdata/zh/b4387/manual01.md

 1. [Run Raspberry Pi 3 B Plus as a Desktop with Kiosk Chromium Browser](/man/prep/raspi3/)
 2. [Setup a Server run Arch Linux and install docker on a USB Disk](/man/prep/server/)

-A linux Desktop
+What we want to get finally:

-1. web browser in kiosk mode
+1. A web browser
-2. online text editing integrated with github.com
+2. An online text editor
-3. command line with SSH
+3. Command line and SSH

 #### Digital Overview